How can we help you?

 Run a macro

-You can run a macro using the Macro Editor or the macros pane.
+You can run a macro using the Macro Editor or the Macro pane.
+You can also create buttons in the Favorites section of the Toolbar to quickly run frequently used macros.

 To run a macro using the Macro Editor, follow the steps below: